ayleray/EasyFCS/README.md

 - Bug fixes.
 - Improvement: generate a text file with all fitting parameters when data are saved.
 - Improvement: possibility to analyse pair correlation.

+EasyFCS 2.2
+- Bug fixes.
+- Improvement: possibility to change the theme appearance.